 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Birch River has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Birch River has few renters and college students.
 But the biggest reason it is quieter in Birch River than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Birch River may be for you.

-Being a small town, Birch River does not have a public transit system used by locals to get to and from work.
+Birch River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Birch River ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Birch River ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Birch River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birch River residents report their race to be White.
 Important ancestries of people in Birch River include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.